ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 # Hardware
 For my projects I designed a printed circuit board (PCB) with [Fritzing software](https://fritzing.org/).

 This Fritzing program is easy to use and it can export Gerber files that can be send to companies that print PCB's.
-You can also order a PCB with the Fritzing app itself.<br>
+You can also order a PCB made in Europe with the Fritzing app itself.<br>
 [PCBWay](https://www.pcbway.com/) print 10 PCBs for $5.
 With +/-$25 shipping and custom charges this is very cheap.
 The PCBs were received within a week after ordering and the quality was excellent.
 Just upload the Gerber files in the ZIP-file and pay the charges.<br>

 The [PCB design .FZZ-file and Gerber files](PCB) can be found in the folder PCB in this repository or here:  [ESP32 PCB](https://github.com/ednieuw/NanoESP32PCB)